sanzanalora/Ben-Sarc/README.md

 # Ben-Sarc

-This repository contains the dataset of the paper titled [**"Ben-Sarc: A Self-Annotated Corpus for Sarcasm Detection from Bengali Social Media Comments and Its Baseline Evaluation"**](https://url) published in [*Natural Language Engineering*](https://www.cambridge.org/core/journals/natural-language-engineering) journal.
+This repository contains the dataset of the paper titled [**"Ben-Sarc: A Self-Annotated Corpus for Sarcasm Detection from Bengali Social Media Comments and Its Baseline Evaluation"**](https://engrxiv.org/index.php/engrxiv/preprint/view/2102) accepted in [*Natural Language Engineering*](https://www.cambridge.org/core/journals/natural-language-engineering) journal.

 ## Table of Contents